-This painted orangery in Buckinghamshire is undoubtedly up there as one of our stand-out private residential projects of the year.
+This painted wooden orangery in Buckinghamshire is undoubtedly up there as one of our stand-out private residential projects of the year.

 The company prides itself on receiving recommendations, which are obviously a vital part of any businesses future success.
 This project was the result of a recommendation from a well-known local figure from the sports world and was, in fact, the fourth locally referred order in the area in the recent past.